 Noah.jpg

-In his free time, Noah is a popular songleader, combining Jewish and popular music for contemporary adult services, and entertaining children with high-energy Jewish favorites.
-Noah spent 15 summers in a row at Camp Tawonga, where he most recently worked as Program Director and Lead Jewish Educator, and he is a trained facilitator of the new "Living the Legacy" curriculum from the Jewish Women's Archive.
+In his free time, Noah is a popular songleader, combining Jewish and popular music for contemporary adult services, and engaging children with high-energy Jewish favorites.
+He also DJs occasional bar mitzvahs and weddings, and is a trained facilitator of the "Living the Legacy" curriculum from the Jewish Women's Archive.
 In 2007, Noah was a Cornerstone Fellow with the Foundation for Jewish Camp